 (b) Valuation models are calibrated to initial trade price.
 Subsequent valuations are based on observable inputs to the valuation model (e.g. interest rates and credit spreads).
 Model inputs are changed only when corroborated by market data.
 A credit risk adjustment is made on each swap using observable market credit spreads.
 Thus, inputs used to determine fair value of the interest rate swap are Level 2 inputs.
-Interest rate swaps of \$379 and \$3,105 at March 31, 2019 are included in Accrued expenses and other current liabilities and Other long-term liabilities, respectively.
-Interest rate swaps of \$127 and \$1,904 at December 31, 2018 are included in Accrued expenses and other current liabilities, respectively.
+Interest rate swaps of \$1,123 and \$5,675 at June 30, 2019 are included in Accrued expenses and other current liabilities and Other long-term liabilities, respectively.
+Interest rate swaps of \$127 and \$1,904 at December 31, 2018 are included in Accrued expenses and other current liabilities and Other long-term liabilities, respectively.